eleniharlan/elenijr.net/_posts/post/2014-06-22-grillin-nc-style.md

 We wanted something interesting that we wouldn't normally come across.
 The young butcher recommended the culotte steak, a common cut in Argentinian steak houses which has a thick layer of fat on the top and is grilled whole then cut into thin slices.
 The fat is charred so that it melts into a crackling-like consistency before flipping over the meat for a short cook on the other side.
 The result is juicy, seared crisp flesh on the outside with a tender and nearly _bleu_ inside.

 Having never thought of culottes as anything besides rather fabulous lounging shorts, we turned to the internet for inspiration.
 We basically just did what [these guys](http://groweatgrow.blogspot.co.uk/2013/07/grilled-culotte-steak-with-chimichurri.html) did, and it was pretty excellent.
 If I did it again, I'd probably be more prepared for the massive flames from all that fat.
-It was a little terrifying.
+It was a little terrifying, be warned!

 ###Hangoutitude